opentelekomcloud/docs-next/docs/blueprints/by-use-case/devops/self-hosting-github-runners-on-cce.md

 ## Install Actions Runner Controller

 Create a `values.yaml` file in your project directory and add the values provided below.
-Replace `example.com` domain with your domain.
+Replace the `example.com` domain with your own domain.

 ```yaml
 # values.yaml